-Anemia may cause a person to develop nail irregularities alongside other symptoms.
+Anemia may cause nail irregularities alongside other symptoms.
 Signs of anemia nails include pale nail beds and spoon-shaped nails.

 Red blood cells are responsible for carrying oxygen around the body.
 If a person does not have enough red blood cells, they will not have enough oxygen circulating, a condition known as anemia.